We acknowledge the traditional owners of the lands on which we live, and pay our respects to the Elders past, present, and future.

-Our official title is the Religious Society of Friends (Quakers) New South Wales Regional Meeting.
-We are commonly knows as ‘Quakers’ and often call ourselves ‘Friends’.
-People who worship with us but have not taken formal membership may be called ‘friends’ or ‘Attenders’.
-We are a religious society without creed, dogma or statement of belief.
-We seek to express principles of simplicity, peace, integrity, compassion, equality and earth care in our everyday lives, based on our experience of the spirit that dwells in every person.
+Quakers in NSW are a spiritual community without creed, dogma or statement of belief.
+We seek to express our Testimonies - our principles of simplicity, peace, integrity, compassion, equality and earth care - in our everyday lives, based on our experience of the Spirit that dwells in every person.

 Meeting for worship